• Contact Info

 research overview

-• My research goals are to assess climate change impacts on water availability, particularly in snow-dominated mountainous environments.
+• As a hydrologist, I research environmental dynamics related to water availability, particularly in snow-dominated, mountainous regions.
 Using measurements and models, I assess ecohydrologic processes across scales, from the study plot to the scale of continents.
 I strive to develop approaches in collaboration with diverse stakeholder groups to inform sustainable adaptation and decision strategies.

 keywords